masc-ucsc/livehd/docs/projects.md

 * Do hierarchy.
 Hierarchy preserves symmetry.
 Bassed on "A hierarchical approach for generating regular ﬂoorplans"
 * Different partitions are marked with different colors.

+Some related papers in clustering:
+* FADE: Graph dra wing, clustering and visual abstraction
+* A Semi-Persistent Clustering Technique for VLSI Circuit Placement
+* Net Cluster: A Net-Reduction-Based Clustering Preprocessing Algorithm for Partitioning and Placement
+* LSC: A large-scale consensus-based clustering algorithm for high-performance FPGAs
+* Enumeration technique in very large-scale integration fixed-outline floorplanning
+* A hierarchical approach for generating regular ﬂoorplans
+* Network Flow Based Datapath Bit Slicing

 ## Performance Monitoring Infrastructure

 We perform regression for correctness, we should have regressions for